polterguy/polterguy.github.io/tutorials/getting-started/index.md

 ## 2. Setup Magic

-In order to get Magic to work, you'll have to create an authentication and authorization database.
+To setup Magic, you'll have to create an authentication and authorization database.
 Magic will do this automatically for you, assuming you have some database installed somewhere - But you will have to give it a valid connection string to your database, in addition to